‘Cursed’ wedding ring found zip-tied to steelhead’s tail during fishing tournament

 One competitor in a fishing tournament on Lake Michigan Friday reeled in a steelhead with a wedding ring mysteriously attached to its tail by a zip tie, prompting all kinds of speculation about how the ring got there.

-But Monday, former owner of the wedding band came forward to explain why he released the “cursed” ring into the water nearly seven weeks ago.
+But on Monday, the former owner of the wedding band came forward to explain why he released the “cursed” ring into the water nearly seven weeks ago.

 Capt.
 Jason Rose told the Chicago Sun Times that his decade-long marriage ended four years ago and he finally decided on a poetic way to discard of the symbol of their ill-fated union.
 “I am a fishing guide; she was always against me following my dreams and hated how much I fished,” he told the newspaper.